danielgottt/CyberBodega/getting_started.md

 # Getting Started
-> Resources pertaining to virtualization technology, operating system resources, and a multitude of CTF type websites
+> Resources pertaining to
+  >> virtualization technology, operating system resources, and a multitude of CTF type websites

+##Virtualization technology